Estimated reading time: 5 minutes

 For instance, Campus safety and volunteer screening are examples of church-related risks.

-Manage these risks by understanding legal requirements and by having an awareness of campus safety measures.
+Manage these risks by understanding legal requirements and being aware of campus safety measures.

 Size Does Not Matter

-Whether a church has a congregation of 100 or 10,000, effective church management is important to ensuring good stewardship of the resources God supplies.
+Whether a church has a congregation of 100 or 10,000, effective church management is essential for ensuring the good stewardship of the resources God provides.

 Setting the direction by developing a strategy, goal development, and strong performance can go a long way in helping a church achieve all that God has called it to.